5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 8. **NVRAM/Add**
 	- `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102`:
 		- revpatch:sbvmm &rarr; Setting for RestrictEvents.kext to enable the board-id VMM spoof.
-Only required if you have to disable `SecureBootModel` in order to boot with patched in NVIDIA Drivers for Kepler GPUs.
+Only required if you have to disable `SIP` and `SecureBootModel` in order to boot with patched in NVIDIA Drivers for Kepler GPUs.
-		- Boot-args: based on the [fix](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#option-1-using-a-ssdt-with-corrected-header-description) you are using to get the Intel I225-V working in macOS 12 and newer, you might need `dk.e1000=0` (macOS Big Sur) or `e1000=0` (macOS Monterey+).
+		- Boot-args: based on the [fix](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#option-1-using-a-ssdt-with-corrected-header-description) you are using to get the Intel I225-V working in macOS 12 and newer, you might need `dk.e1000=0` (macOS Big Sur) and/or `e1000=0` (macOS Monterey+).
 		- OCLP-Settings: `-allow_amfi` &rarr; Required for OpenCore Legacy Patcher so Kepler Drivers can be installed
 	- `7C436110-AB2A-4BBB-A880-FE41995C9F82`:
 		- Change `csr-active-config` to disable SIP.
-When using OCL or GeForce Kepler Patcher, you _have_ to disable SIP):
+When using OCLP or GeForce Kepler Patcher, you _have_ to disable SIP):
-			- **Big Sur** and newer: `03080000` (0x867) or `EF0F0000` (0xFEF) if you need to completely disable SIP (required for GeForce Kepler Patcher)
+			- **Big Sur** and newer: `03080000` (0x803) or `EF0F0000` (0xFEF) if you need to completely disable SIP (required for GeForce Kepler Patcher)
 			- **Mojave/Catalina**: `EF070000` (0x7EF)
 			- **High Sierra**: `FF030000` (0x3FF)

-		> **:Warning:**

-		- Using csr-active-config `EF0F0000` also disables incremental system updates on macOS 11 and newer.
-So every time an update is available, the *full* installer will be downloaded.
-To avoid this, either enable SIP temporarily from the OpenCore GUI or use `67080000` instead.</br>
-		- AMD GPUs may require additional `boot-args`.
-Check WhateverGreen's [**documentation**](https://github.com/acidanthera/WhateverGreen#boot-arguments) for details.
+		> **Warning:** <ul><li> AMD GPUs may require additional `boot-args`.
+Check WhateverGreen's [**documentation**](https://github.com/acidanthera/WhateverGreen#boot-arguments) for details. <li> Applying root patches with OCLP results in a broken security seal which affects System Updates: incremental (or delta) system updates won't work after that.
+Instead, the *full* macOS installer (about 12 GB) will be downloaded every time a system update is available.</br>

 9. **PlatfotmInfo/Generic** Section:
 	- Generate SMBIOS data for `iMac20,1` (for Core i9) or `iMac20,2` (for Core i5/i7)